piroman99/wp-install/test/README.md

 new version WP INSTALL
 ---
-Futures :PHP 7.3 , Postfix for outgoing mail , gzip on Nginx ,imagick and bcmath in PHP <br>
+Futures :PHP 7.3 , Postfix for outgoing mail, gzip on Nginx, imagick and bcmath in PHP <br>
 Fixed bugs: allowoverdrive enable in .httaccess , upload limit in PHP and NGINX increased to 32 megabytes <br>

 Install